What are the Skills SA Student Support Standards?

 Don’t convert your completed form to PDF before sending it.

-A Skills SA assessor will be assigned to review your submission and will email you directly with their review outcome, typically within 10 working days.
+A Skills SA assessor will be assigned to review your submission and will email you with their review outcome, typically within 10 working days.

 The Skills SA assessor may provisionally approve your submission, or they may ask you to resubmit.